Kyriosity/use-dev/README+/parts/MultifacetVal/README.md

 - One apple may mean an electronic device too,
 - The weekly payment of `1'000` dollars has a national hue: Australian, Canadian, Jamaican, and twenty more.

-Concurrent measurement systems can make matters even worse, e.g. flight height can be communicated in <i>feet</i> while cockpit variometers may show <i>meters</i>.
+Concurrent measurement systems can make matters even worse, e.g., flight height can be communicated in <i>feet</i> while cockpit variometers may show <i>meters</i>.

 \____________________________________________________________________________________________________ </details>